labgem/PlaScope/README.md

 To download *E. coli* database, please download the 3 required files on Zenodo: http://doi.org/10.5281/zenodo.1245664

-See Reference_chromosome.tab for the list of *E. coli* chromosome used in our exemple See Reference_plasmid.tab for the list of plasmids and their related database.
+See Reference_chromosome.tab for the list of *E. coli* chromosome used in our exemple.
+See Reference_plasmid.tab for the list of plasmids and their related database.

+## *Klebsiella* database

+We propose another database for *Klebsiella* strains, the 3 required files are also available on Zenodo : https://zenodo.org/record/1265882#.WxVZhHWFPmF

+However this database has not been extensively evaluated.
+We only have assessed it's performances on betalactamase-coding gene location for 571 strains of *Klebsiella* genera.
+See Klebsiella_PlaScope_tree.svg for the results.
+"Unclassified" location of some betalactamases was mainly due to short-size of the contigs carrying this genes (median: 2375 bp, 1st quarter: 2321, 3rd quarter: 3863).
+Resistance genes presence/absence was determined with abricate (https://github.com/tseemann/abricate) and the ResFinder database (Zankari *et al.*, JAC, 2012).
+The tree was constructed with (https://itol.embl.de/upload.cgi)

+See Reference_chromosome_klebsiella.tab for the list of *Klebsiella* chromosome used in this databse.
+See Reference_plasmid_klebsiella.tab for the list of plasmids.

 ## Create your own database